 We engage campers with opportunities to problem solve with other campers in a group format.
-Frustration, arguments, and group conflict become “grist for the mill” in our insight groups as we find opportunities to intervene in the moment and build insight, and practice coping and social skills.
-This is also an opportunity to learn leadership skills and socialize with others.
+Frustration, arguments, and group conflict become “grist for the mill” in our insight groups as we find opportunities to intervene in the moment and build insight.

 - As a team, create a robot using supplied materials to climb the highest grade compared to other teams.

 - Create a landing pod that will simulate the Mars Lander.
 An egg will be placed in your lander.
 The team whose lander can withstand the highest drop wins.

 - Using just 2 sheets of paper, 10 inches of tape and 2 paper clips, build the highest tower you can create.
 Sketch your design first, and all team members must significantly contribute to the design and construction of the tower (see video below).

 - Your team must create a bridge that crosses a two foot span with materials supplied including spaghetti noodles and rubber bands.
 The team whose bridge that can support the most weight wins (see video below).

 - Create a rocket using materials supplied that can travel to the highest distance compared to other teams.

 - Create a remote controlled robot what will “battle” with the opposing team.
 The last robot in the circle still moving wins.